nickwallen/whisper-note/README.md

 ## Goal

-An app that can access your daily notes allowing you to ask questions about them.

-Use Cases:
+### Never Dread Status Updates Again

+If you’re a developer or team member, chances are you spend too much time writing repetitive status updates—daily stand-ups, weekly team summaries, biweekly group reports.
+While these updates are essential for coordination and transparency, the process of preparing them is tedious, time-consuming, and often interrupts your flow.

+**This app is built to eliminate that friction.**

+By connecting directly to your daily notes, it lets you instantly generate context-aware, relevant updates—on demand.
+Instead of wracking your brain to recall what you did, just ask:

-* Summarize the work that I completed this week?
+- “Summarize the work I completed this week.”
-* What updates should I provide for stand-up?
+- “What updates should I provide for stand-up?”
+- “What were my biggest wins and blockers over the last two weeks?”

+No more manual sifting, no more copy-pasting.
+You get accurate, tailored updates in seconds, so you can focus on your real work—not on reporting it.

 ## Usage